awsdocs/aws-codebuild-user-guide/doc_source/test-permissions.md

         "codebuild:CreateReportGroup",
         "codebuild:CreateReport",
         "codebuild:UpdateReport",
-        "codebuild:BatchPutTestCases"
+        "codebuild:BatchPutTestCases",
+        "codebuild:BatchPutCodeCoverages"
     ]
 }
 ```

 The following restricts permissions to only report groups created by running builds of a project named `my-project`:

 ```
 {